 fell into the silly fun category, rather than cruel or degrading .
 The song Christians in Love portrayed a newlywed Christian couple who were somewhat naive about sexual mores.
 The song was not meant maliciously and was rather

 benign in its portrayal of a well established stereotype.
 The BBC went on to explain that this show had been broadcast around a dozen times and they had only received six complaints about this particular performance which indicated that the

 majority of viewers took it in the spirit intended

 Compliant to the Editorial Complaints Unit (ECU)

-but a perceived stereotype about Christian attitudes to sex.
+mocked, but a perceived stereotype about Christian attitudes to sex.
 The metaphors used in the song were designed to provoke laughter through absurd images and not provide any serious comparison with Christians having sex.
-On this basis, the ECU did not believe
+On this basis, the ECU

-that these absurd observations would have caused any serious offence and any residual offence was more than offset by comic effect.
-This kind of humour fell well within the established audience expectations for a comedy programme like this.
+did not believe that these absurd observations would have caused any serious offence and any residual offence was more than offset by comic effect.
+This kind of humour fell well within the established audience expectations for a comedy programme

 Appeal to the BBC Trust'